EoghanDelaney/pands-project/README.md

 **Option number 2 – Download Zip**
-1. The second option is to navigate to the following URL on your web browser.
+1. The second option is to navigate to the following URL on your prefered web browser.

     https://github.com/EoghanDelaney/pands-project
 2. Click the green button “Clone or Download” shown on the page.
-3. Once clicked – a dropdown will appear now click “Download as Zip”.
+3. Once clicked – a dropdown will appear, now click “Download as Zip”.
 4. Once the download is complete navigate to the download location you selected.
 5. Unzip the file to proceed.
 6. Once unzipped, open the folder to view the contents.

 ## How to run the code?
 Once the download is complete we can now run the python code.
-In order to do this we must have an up-to-date python 3 package installed, along with a number of essential python modules.
+In order to do this, we must have an up-to-date python 3 package installed, along with a number of essential python modules.
 Navigate to the www.python.org url and download the latest version of Python 3, by following the instructions on the website.
-Once complete open the command line, using the pip install command follow the below instructions.
+Once complete open the command line, use the pip install command for the below modules.

     • Pip install Numpy
     • Pip install Pandas
     • Pip install Seaborn
     • Pip install Skit-learn

 These packages are used as part of the python script.
-Once complete navigate to the location where the python script is saved.
+Once complete, navigate to the location where the python script is saved.
 To execute the script use the below command followed by enter.

     Python iris_data_investigation.py